CredHub Credential Types

 admin-password: ((demo-password))

-Updating a release for other types is similar to the example above, being mindful of the key name for each value you wish to consume.
+Updating a release for other types is similar to the previous example.
+Keep track of the key name for each value you wish to use.

 Create a pull request or raise an issue on the source for this page in GitHub